christophetd/fun-with-vpc-endpoints/interface-vpc-endpoint/README.md

 terraform apply
 ```

+For next steps, make sure you have the [AWS SSM plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) installed on your laptop (to allow for easy remote access).

 ### Access the virtual machine in the private network

 As it's often the case, our virtual machine doesn't have a public IP.
 We can access it through AWS SSM: